kostaskonkk/highway_driving_simulator/README.md

 # Recommended

-* A joystick
-* A joystick driver which creates links to `/dev/input/js0` or `/dev/input/js1`
+* Joystick drivers which create links to `/dev/input/js0`, `/dev/input/js1`, `/dev/input/js2`

 This has been tested with the Logitech F710 in Xbox mode.
-If you have a different joystick you may need to adjust the parameters for the very basic joystick_translator node: https://github.com/osrf/car_demo/blob/master/car_demo/nodes/joystick_translator
+If you have a different joystick you may need to adjust the parameters for the very basic joystick_translator node: https://github.com/kostaskonkk/highway_driving_simulator/blob/master/car_demo/nodes

 An [RVIZ](http://wiki.ros.org/rviz) window will open showing the car and sensor output.
 A gazebo window will appear showing the simulation.
 Either use the controller to drive the prius around the world, or click on the gazebo window and use the `WASD` keys to drive the car.

-If using a Logitech F710 controller:
+If using a Logitech F710 controllers:

 * Make sure the MODE status light is off
 * Set the swtich to XInput mode